StevenPatrickFlynn/StevenPatrickFlynn.github.io/_pages/Research.md

 permalink: /research/
 author_profile: true
 ---
-I am generally interested in the analysis of operators on sub-riemannian manifolds (particularly those manifolds which appear as the configuration space of mechanical systems) using representation theory.
+I am interested in the analysis of operators on sub-riemannian manifolds (particularly those manifolds which appear as the configuration space of mechanical systems) using representation theory.
 Some general research dierctions include: <br/>

-<b>Semi-classical analysis of hypoelliptic operators:</b>
+<b>Semi-classical analysis of sub-elliptic  operators:</b>
 <br/>
-* Developing a robust symbol calculus on sub-Riemannian manifolds using representation theory.
+* Develop a robust symbol calculus on sub-Riemannian manifolds using representation theory.
-* Computing quantum limits for subelliptic operators on sub-Riemannian manifolds.
+* Characterize quantum limits for subelliptic operators on sub-Riemannian manifolds.
+Relate their invariance properties to the underlying geodesic flow.

 <b>Integral geometry and X-ray transforms on Carnot Groups:</b>
-* Proving injectivity and stability of X-ray transforms in the "flat" sub-Riemannian case"".
+* Proving injectivity and stability of X-ray transforms on Carnot Lie groups.

-* Adapding results locally to general sub-riemannian manifolds.
+<b>Dynamics or a prticle in a Yang-Mills field</b>
+*Study the scattering map and the X-ray transform for a particle in a Yang-Mills field on surfaces.
+*Energy asymptotics localization of a quantum particle in a Yang-Mills field.

 <!--
 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>